-Overall, the risk of a blood clot is low.
-According to the American Congress of Obstetricians and Gynecologists, out of 10,000 women, only about six to nine women will develop a blood clot after taking the pill for a year.
-This is still lower than a woman’s risk of developing a blood clot during pregnancy and immediately post-partum.
-However, the risk is higher for certain women.
-This includes women who are:
+Overall, the risk of a blood clot from using any kind of birth control pill is low.
+According to the American Congress of Obstetricians and Gynecologists, out of 10,000 women, fewer than 10 will develop a blood clot after taking a combination pill for a year.
+This risk is still lower than the risk of developing a blood clot during pregnancy and immediately after giving birth.

 However, the risk of a blood clot from the pill is higher for certain women.
 This includes women who:

 - are on bed rest for long periods